 Research by RTM Consulting describes how the combination of resource-centric capabilities, real-time information, and realignment of processes helps services teams optimize utilization, project delivery, and project profitability to exceed profit targets.

 “The top-performing 5% of organizations focus on balanced optimization of delivery, utilization, and project profitability, earning incremental gains of 17% to 28% in each individual metric, and nearly 90% higher revenue growth than their industry peers.”

 – SPI Research Professional Services Benchmark Survey

-Continuous Improvement Strategies for Services Organizations
+Continuous Improvement Growth Strategies for Consulting Firms

 How can organizations stop thinking about delivery, utilization and project profitability independently, and start thinking about how each metric influences one another?
 Leaders of next-generation organizations follow these three approaches:

 1. Incentivize managers with balanced metrics supported by individual KPIs.